krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 #### GitRepository operations

 - **Create**: You can create a new GitRepository in Azure DevOps.
 You can specify the name, project and organization, and other optional fields such as default branch, and whether the repository should be a fork of another repository.
+- **Get**: You can retrieve information about an existing GitRepository in Azure DevOps.
 - **Update**: You can update the name and default branch of an existing GitRepository.
 Note that you cannot change the project or organization of an existing repository.
 - **Delete**: You can delete an existing GitRepository.
 This will remove the repository from Azure DevOps.